super-miner/MinigameEngine/README.md

 # Minigame Engine
 A Spigot plugin providing useful functions to speed up development.

+Credits:
+- Flown - Contribution: The maority of the code.

 # Future Plans
 Near Future:
 - Add interactions for outside of inventory